Mahesh6221/databricks_repost/README.md

 Prerequisites

-Apache Spark (Databricks or local PySpark environment).
+1. Apache Spark (Databricks or local PySpark environment).

-Access to /Volumes/workspace/default/ for reading and writing datasets.
+2. Access to /Volumes/workspace/default/ for reading and writing datasets.

-Python 3.x environment with required Spark libraries.
+3. Python 3.x environment with required Spark libraries.

-Input Data
+Input Data:

-Place the raw CSV files into the bronze layer:
+1. Place the raw CSV files into the bronze layer:

 /Volumes/workspace/default/bronze/customers.csv

 /Volumes/workspace/default/bronze/claims.csv

-Execution
+2. Execution
 Run the PySpark code step by step in a Databricks notebook (or any Spark-enabled environment).

 Steps Followed